 North Carolina has established specific rules for who can initiate legal proceedings in a wrongful death case.
 It is crucial to abide by these rules to ensure that a lawsuit gets filed properly.
 Whitley Law Firm can help if a member of your family passed away as a result of another party’s negligence.
 Call (919) 785-5000 today to begin your free case review.

 Who Is the Personal Representative in a Wrongful Death Lawsuit?

 One person’s death can affect many people.
 However, in North Carolina, there is only one person who can pursue a wrongful death action.

 The North Carolina Administrative Office of the Courts identifies the following individuals as “qualified” to serve as a personal representative.
-Letters of administration are granted by the courts to qualified persons in the following order:
+The courts may grant letters of administration to qualified persons, in the following order:

 - The surviving spouse

 - Anyone who is left property in the decedent’s will

 - Anyone entitled to property under North Carolina’s law of intestate succession